Industry Insights

 Competitors For Airbnb: Who’s Stealing Market Share From The Industry Giant?

-Inside the Airbnb bubble, it’s easy to think that it exists as an isolated island devoid from any competition in the outside world.
+Inside the Airbnb bubble, it’s easy to think that it exists as an isolated island, devoid of any competition in the outside world.

 However, this couldn’t be further from the truth.

-Airbnb’s rapid rise to world domination in the vacation rental industry has kick-started a global arms race to scoop up as much of the market share in this sector as possible, with the likes of Booking.com spending in excess of $5 Billion in 2019 on marketing alone.
+Airbnb’s rapid rise to world domination in the vacation rental industry has kick-started a global arms race to capture as much market share as possible.
+The competition between online travel agencies to attract travelers to their platforms remains intense, so in 2025, the largest players collectively spent $20 billion on sales and marketing.

 So, who are the biggest competitors for Airbnb?
 And, what are their unique value propositions?